rapid7/metasploit-framework/documentation/modules/post/windows/gather/bloodhound.md

   **SearchForest**

   Expands data collection to include all domains in the forest.
-The default value is false.
+The default value is `false`.

   **Stealth**

   Use stealth collection options, will sacrifice data quality in favor of much reduced network impact.
-The default value is false.
+The default value is `false`.

   **SkipGCDeconfliction**

   Skips Global Catalog deconfliction during session enumeration.
 This option can result in more inaccuracy in data.
-The default value is false.
+  The default value is `false`.

   **ExcludeDC**

   Exclude domain controllers from session queries.
 Useful for ATA environments which detect this behavior.
-The default value is false.
+The default value is `false`.

   **OU**

   Limit enumeration to this OU.
 Takes a DistinguishedName.